Koko-66/Project1_Domus-mea-finance/README.md

 - Cookies to track traffic and GDPR information on form
 - A Polish version of the site
 - Section linking to industry news
+- Add hihglight/color to the selected label in the large accordion

 ## Technologies Used